TriplyDB/Documentation/docs/generics/JSON-LD-frames.md

 A JSON-LD frame consists out of 2 parts.
 The `@context` of the response, and the structure of the response.
 The complete specification on JSON-LD frames can be found [online](https://w3c.github.io/json-ld-framing/)

 The `@context` is the translation of the linked data to the JSON naming.
 In the `@context` all the IRIs that occur in the JSON-LD response are documented, with key-value pairs, where the key corresponds to a name the IRI will take in the REST-API response and the value corresponds to the IRI in the JSON-LD response.
 Most of the time the key-value pairs are one-to-one relations, where one key is mapped to a single string.
 Sometimes the value is an object.
 The object contains at least the `@id`, which is the IRI in the JSON-LD response.
 The object can also contain other modifiers, that change the REST-API response.
-Examples are, `@type` to define the datatype of the object value, or "@container" to define the container where the value in the REST-API response is stored in.
+Examples are, `@type` to define the datatype of the object value, or `@container` to define the container where the value in the REST-API response is stored in.
 The context can also hold references to vocabularies or prefixes.

 The second part of the JSON-LD frame is the structure of the data.
 The structure defines how the REST-API response will look like.
 Most of the time the structure starts with `@type` to denote the type that the rootnode should have.
 Setting the `@type` is the most straightforward way of selecting your rootnode.
 The structure is built outward from the rootnode.
 You can define a leafnode in the structure by adding an opening and closing bracket, as shown in the example.
 To define a nested node you first need to define the key that is a object property in the JSON-LD response that points to another IRI.
 Then from that IRI the node is created filling in the properties of that node.